kishorehalder/Module7Assignment/README.md

 npm install
 Deployment

-Before deploying the contract to a testnet, you need to set up my API key.
-Create an Infura  account and generate an API key.
+Before deploying the contract to a testnet, I need to set up my API key.
+Create an Infura  account and generate an API key which is 13a72f10f9d140a6a2c607f48c90a36b.
-Deploy the Contract
+Then Deployed the Contract

 Before deploying the contract to a testnet, I need to set up my API key.
 Create an Infura or Alchemy account and generate an API key.
-Replace <YOUR_API_KEY> in the hardhat.config.js file with my actual API key.
+I eplaced 13a72f10f9d140a6a2c607f48c90a36b as my API Key in the hardhat.config.js file with my actual API key.